At Clockhouse Primary School we actively teach the children about safeguarding and personal safety. This takes many different forms, for example:

 The above descriptions for each year group and by no means exhaustive and the curriculum builds year on year.
 We use a range of teaching techniques form class teacher input, workshops and visitors into school and trips out.
 Alongside the curriculum all classes have worries boxes where children can place their worries and staff respond accordingly to these.

-Our curriculum and particularly our PSHE curriculum ensures that the children are taught how to react to and deal with different situations and thus keep themselves safe.
+Our curriculum and particularly our PSHE and RSE curriculum ensures that the children are taught how to react to and deal with different situations and thus keep themselves safe.
 As well as this we work to develop children’s self-esteem and self-worth.

 As a school, we work continually to equip the children with the skills they need to be safe for life in modern Britain.